Offshore Construction Disputes

-The standard procurement route for large offshore construction projects, whether oil and gas projects, offshore wind farms or sub-sea interconnector projects, is to award multiple packages or contracts across various specialist contractors and equipment suppliers, all managed by a single owner/developer (referred to as ‘owner’ throughout), rather than a single engineering, procurement and construction (EPC)/turnkey model more typical to onshore energy and infrastructure projects.
+The standard procurement route for large offshore construction projects, whether oil and gas projects, offshore wind farms or subsea interconnector projects, is to award multiple packages or contracts across various specialist contractors and equipment suppliers, all managed by a single owner or developer (referred to as ‘owner’ throughout), rather than a single engineering, procurement and construction (EPC) or turnkey model more typical to onshore energy and infrastructure projects.

 However, this leaves owners facing considerable interface risks, such as the following.

-- Knock-on delays: delays can have severe knock-on effects, such as re-design, missing weather windows, costly storage for long-lead items and securing the appropriate installation and other support vessels.
-This can be exacerbated where delays on one package impact another package.
+- Knock-on delays: Delays can have severe knock-on effects, such as redesign, missing weather windows, costly storage for long-lead items and securing the appropriate installation and other support vessels.
+This can be exacerbated when delays on one package affect another package.